This site has limited support for your browser. We recommend switching to Edge, Chrome, Safari, or Firefox.

 Words by Leo Babauta

 When you’re completely open to living in the moment, it can be amazing.
-You begin to notice things you wouldn’t have if you were in your usual distracted state, and you start to appreciate the little details of everything around you.
+You begin to notice things you wouldn’t have if you were in your usual distracted state; you start to appreciate the little details of everything around you.
 Most of us miss this almost all of the time.
 We tend to walk around in a trance, thinking about what we need to do, spinning stories about what’s happening.

 ____________________________